rustls/rustls-cng/README.md

 ## Usage

-The central struct to use in `rustls-cng` is `CngSigningKey`, which can be constructed from the low-level `NCryptKey` handle.
-The instance of `CngSigningKey` can then be used in `rustls` in the custom `ResolvesServerCert` or `ResolvesClientCert` implementation.
+The main struct to use in `rustls-cng` is `CngSigningKey`, which can be constructed from the low-level `NCryptKey` handle.
+The instance of `CngSigningKey` can then be used in `rustls` in the custom `ServerCredentialResolver` or `ClientCredentialResolver` implementation.

 See the `examples` directory for usage examples.